H1K0/rensa/README.md

 ```

 If `-k` is omitted, the default key is used.
 The default key simply maps each char to its value.

+## Analysis

+I did some experiments encrypting English text and MP4 video with RENSA using different keys.
+The results are shown in [this notebook](rensa_analysis.ipynb).

 ---